United States Army Air Service: Background of the wartime Air Service

-Construction of Air Fields
+Airfield construction

-The army also adopted infrastructure plans to create air fields known as 'Flying Fields' to train officers and men around aircraft and to setup permanent military instillations.
-These instillations would be designed by architect Albert Kahn who was a famous for his neo classical architecture in the US at the time.
-He applied neo classical architecture to major cities across the US notably Detroit.
-This uniqueness of architecture was also seen in the hangers which were all identical and some are still standing at airbases in the US.
+The Army also adopted infrastructure plans to create airfields known as flying fields, to train officers and men around aircraft and to set up permanent military installations.
+These installations were designed by architect Albert Kahn, who was famous for his neoclassical architecture in the United States.
+He applied the classical revival style to major American cities, notably Detroit.
+This uniqueness of architecture was also seen in the hangars which were all identical; some are still extant at American airbases.

 Aircraft production failures

 The Aircraft Board came under severe criticism for failure to meet goals or its own claims of aircraft production, followed by a highly publicized personal investigation by Gutzon Borglum, a harshly vocal critic of the board.
 Borglum had exchanged letters with President Wilson, a personal friend, from which he assumed an appointment to investigate had been authorized, which the administration soon denied.
 Both the U.S. Senate and the Department of Justice began investigations into possible fraudulent dealings.
 President Wilson also acted by appointing a Director of Aircraft Production on April 28, 1918, and abolished the Air Division of the OCSO, creating a Division of Military Aeronautics (DMA) with Brigadier General William L. Kenly brought back from France to be its head, to separate supervision of aviation from the duties of the Chief Signal Officer.
 Less than a month later, Wilson used a war powers provision of the Overman Act of May 20, 1918, to issue Executive Order No. 2862 that suspended for the duration of the war plus six months the statutory responsibilities of the Aviation Section and removed the DMA entirely from the Signal Corps (reporting directly to the Secretary of War).
 The DMA was assigned the function of procuring and training a combat force.
 In addition, the executive order created a Bureau of Aircraft Production (BAP), a military organization with a civilian director, as a separate executive bureau to provide the aircraft needed.